Support to Study/Attend Process

 Stage 1: involves an informal case review and support planning.

 Key staff members, such as your supervisor or other relevant person from your Department, College Manager, or other appropriate support services may be invited to the meeting to discuss your circumstances with you.
 The meeting will normally be chaired by a member of staff from the Student Life and Wellbeing Team or Student Services.
-The Independent Facilitator will be present to arrange and introduce the meeting, and to take notes.
+The Independent Facilitator will be present to arrange the meeting, introduce members of the meeting, and to take notes.

 You will be given the opportunity to present any information that you feel is relevant at the meeting.